 Calories in calories out fail

 Case in point: The amount of exercise energy expended had no correlation with weight loss in studies lasting 20 weeks.

 The poor effect of “more” exercise on weight loss is evident when you look at people training for marathons that don’t lose weight and often gain a pound or two.
-Post menopausal women who ramp up exercise with the idea of burning more calories typically lose only a few pounds at best where diets are kept constant.
+Post menopausal women who ramp up exercise with the idea of burning more calories typically lose only a few pounds at best when diets are kept constant.
 Similar results occur when diets are adjusted to create a calorie deficit (more supposedly spent during exercise than consumed).

-Exercisers often overeat after exercise either because of hunger or believing they’ve earned it.
+Endurance exercisers often overeat after exercise either because of hunger or believing they’ve earned it.
 The wrong kind of exercise will stimulate appetite.
 It makes your brain overcompensate with either food or periods of inactivity (more on that below).